bibanon/bibanon/Stories/Tramp-Anon/Story/Tramp-Anon-Story.md

-This is a remastered edition of the story, made by [[Iruel]] in the Bibliotheca Anonoma from the original archived threads at installgentoo.net.
+This is a remastered edition of the story, produced by the Bibliotheca Anonoma from the original archived threads at installgentoo.net.

-Because of the spam and arguments that went on while he was speaking, the original archives only saved the distilled story.
-(You can read it here)

-But this overlooks the community that enjoyed and egged the author to keep telling his story, giving responses, encouragement, and a healthy bit of trolling, as the [[Densha Otoko]] TV Drama shows.
+Because of the spam and shitposting that went on while he was speaking, most anons thought it fit to archive only the distilled story with no comments.
+Yet we shouldn't overlook the anons on /g/ that kept the author going, giving responses, encouragement, and a healthy bit of trolling, akin to the [[Densha Otoko]] TV Drama.

 # Thread 1